NEERAJSINGHDANU07/NEERAJSINGHDANU07/README.md

 <!--
 ════════════════════════════════════════════════════════════════════════════
-  NEERAJ SINGH DANU  ·  GITHUB PROFILE README ════════════════════════════════════════════════════════════════════════════ BEFORE YOU COMMIT — replace these 3 things (search for "REPLACE"):
+  NEERAJ SINGH DANU  ·  GITHUB PROFILE README   ·   v2 (futuristic build) ════════════════════════════════════════════════════════════════════════════
+  BEFORE YOU COMMIT — replace these 2 things:
-    1. REPLACE-REPO-1 ...
-REPLACE-REPO-4  -> your real repository URLs
+    1. Search "REPLACE-REPO" -> swap in your 4 real repository URLs
-    2. Check the dates in the ROADMAP gantt section match your plan
+    2. Check the ROADMAP gantt dates still match your plan (starts April 2025)
-    3. Optional: enable the 2 GitHub Actions listed at the bottom of this file (contribution snake + 3D isometric calendar).
-Instructions are there.
+  Optional: 2 GitHub Actions at the very bottom of this file add a real 3D isometric contribution calendar + a contribution snake with YOUR data.
   Everything else works out of the box.
 No extra files needed.
 ════════════════════════════════════════════════════════════════════════════
 -->